genomicsengland/gel_to_opentargets/README.md

 Extract the `rare_diseases_pedigree_member` table from LabKey and save as a TSV.
 This is used to determine affected/unaffected status for the tiering data.

+### Filtering participants

+If some participants need to be removed (e.g. the TracerX set), create a file containing them, one per line, and specify this via the --filter-participants to both `gel_tiering_to_ot.py` and `gel_questionnaire_to_ot.py`.
+A TSV file containing the TracerX participants can be created in LabKey from the `normalised_consent` column in the `particiapant` table via http://emb-prod-mre-labkey-01.gel.zone:8080/labkey/query/main-programme/main-programme_v6_2019-02-28/executeQuery.view?schemaName=lists&query.queryName=participant&query.columns=participant_id%2Cnormalised_consent_form&query.normalised_consent_form~eq=cohort-tracerx - note the prefix will change per data release.

 ### Novel variants

 Currently the Open Targets schema requires that all genetic associations have variants with a dbSNP rsID assigned.
 This is not possible in the case of novel variants.
 As a workaround, placeholder rsIDs, starting at rs2000000000 are assigned to novel variants during the import process.